fbpx

 Find information within the comment

-Sometimes, feedback that is submitted confidentially will have some identifiable information within the comment that can help you follow up.
-For example, a confidential comment may come through that says “When I was working in the Marketing department…” We may not know who submitted the comment, but at least now we know that the issue can be isolated to the Marketing department.
-If you can read through a comment and narrow down where the issue might have occurred, that can provide some insight into who you can follow up with.
-When we report compliance issues to our clients, we will break confidentiality only in the most extreme cases – if someone is threatening harm to themselves or others.
-But we’ve been able to help clients follow up on less severe confidential issues simply by looking for identifiable information within a comment, which can help you keep track of themes in an area.
+Feedback submitted confidentially will have some identifiable information within the comment that can help you follow up.
+For example, a confidential comment may come through that states “When I was working in the Marketing department…” We may not know who submitted the comment, but we do know the issue can be isolated to the Marketing department.
+If you can read through a comment and narrow down where the issue might have originated, that can provide insight into who you can follow up with.

 Pay attention to patterns

-Keep it safe for people to report confidentially or anonymously.
+A safe environment fosters honesty and openness among employees to share concerns if necessary.
 If employees feel like it’s not safe to report concerns or complaints without retribution, I can almost guarantee that you’ll stop hearing about these compliance issues altogether.
 It is important to reiterate this idea with people outside of HR who you may be following up with regarding compliance issues.
 For instance, if you are following up with a department manager about a reported issue, remind the manager not to go on a “witch hunt,” to try to find out who complained.
 This can make everyone feel uncomfortable and can make it feel unsafe to report issues to you.
 I believe it’s more important in the long run to protect the safety and anonymity of the issue-reporting process than to find out who said what just so you can follow up on an issue.
 Sometimes being aware of an issue is all you can do, which leads me to my last tip…

 Resolve and document the issue